Freedom Makers: Bringing Freedom of Employment to Military Spouses

 Interview with Freedom Makers: Employment Opportunities for Military Spouses

 It is an age-old adage that behind every service member is a spouse or family that supports them.
-While many in our military are on duty year round, day and night, the same reality exists for their families.
+While many in our military are on duty year-round, day and night, the same reality exists for their families.

 Military spouses are often left to manage child rearing, home operations, and financial management while their service members serve and defend our great country.
-Even when the family is together, the spouse is limited on options for personal endeavors like education or meaningful employment.
+Even when the family is together, the spouse is limited in options for personal endeavors like education or meaningful employment.
 In fact, according to the 2018 Military Family Lifestyle Survey, military spouse unemployment/underemployment remained a top financial obstacle for respondents, with “the likelihood of underemployment for military spouses increasing with the number of military moves.”

-Designing flexible employment opportunities that work with the demands of the military lifestyle is a top improvement for military spouse un/underemployment.
+Designing flexible employment opportunities that work with the demands of the military lifestyle is a top improvement for military spouses un/underemployment.
 Military spouse un/underemployment remained the top obstacle to financial security among military family respondents, with the percentage of military spouse respondents who indicated they were unemployed (not employed, but actively seeking work in the past four weeks) increasing to 30% in 2018.
 56% of working spouse respondents reported they were underemployed.
 Frequent relocation was cited as the cause for underemployment.

 Indeed, many of us face the burden of underemployment as we try to raise our families and still forge ahead with our vocational desires.
 All too often, our career aspirations are shelved in order to serve our growing families or prepare for the next military move.